Grubhart/RealStateFE/README.md

 that show any properties that have 55 in streetAddress, State, zip code , etc

-you can combine them example
+you can combine them, and use multiple options for each criteria separated by comma "," example 55;stateAbr=NY,FL
-55;stateAbr=NY

 have Fun!!!